gohugoio/hugoDocs/content/en/configuration/introduction.md

 ## Configuration file

-Create a site configuration file in the root of your project directory, naming it `hugo.toml`, `hugo.yaml`, or `hugo.json`, with that order of precedence.
+Create a project configuration file in the root of your project directory, naming it `hugo.toml`, `hugo.yaml`, or `hugo.json`, with that order of precedence.

 ```text
 my-project/